nixworks/public/news/2005/11/15/index.md

 ##### Suicide bombing
 ### [ Terrorism in Pakistan: A car bomb explodes outside a KFC outlet in Karachi, Pakistan around 08:45 (UTC+5).
 At least three people are killed and eight others wounded. ](/news/2005/11/15/terrorism-in-pakistan-a-car-bomb-explodes-outside-a-kfc-outlet-in-karachi-pakistan-around-08-45-utc-5-at-least-three-people-are-killed.md)
-_Context: clock, Pakistan, Karachi, car bomb, suicide bombing, KFC_
+_Context: car bomb, KFC, Pakistan, clock, suicide bombing, Karachi_

 ##### Quebec
 ### [ Quebec, Canada: Former Minister Andr Boisclair is elected Leader of the Parti Qubcois, the provincial official opposition and Quebec's main party promoting separation of the French-speaking province from Canada, in the Parti Qubcois leadership election, 2005. ](/news/2005/11/15/quebec-canada-former-minister-andre-boisclair-is-elected-leader-of-the-parti-quebecois-the-provincial-official-opposition-and-quebec-s-m.md)
-_Context: Andr Boisclair, Canadian, Parti Qubcois leadership election, 2005, Quebec, Parti Qubcois_
+_Context: Andr Boisclair, Quebec, Canadian, Parti Qubcois, Parti Qubcois leadership election, 2005_

 ##### Japan
 ### [ Japan: 2005 Sanriku Japan Earthquake A 6.9-magnitude earthquake, as determined by the Japan Meteorological Society, occurred off the northern coast of Japan near Sanriku at 6:39am Japan Standard Time (UTC+9), prompting a tsunami warning to be issued in Japan and the western coast of the United States. ](/news/2005/11/15/japan-2005-sanriku-japan-earthquake-a-6-9-magnitude-earthquake-as-determined-by-the-japan-meteorological-society-occurred-off-the-northe.md)
-_Context: Japan Standard Time, Japan, clock, magnitude, 2005 Sanriku Japan Earthquake, tsunami, United States_
+_Context: tsunami, Japan Standard Time, 2005 Sanriku Japan Earthquake, clock, United States, Japan, magnitude_

 ##### Sayako, Princess Nori
 ### [ Sayako, Princess Nori of Japan marries a commoner and thereby leaves the Imperial Family, taking the surname of her husband. ](/news/2005/11/15/sayako-princess-nori-of-japan-marries-a-commoner-and-thereby-leaves-the-imperial-family-taking-the-surname-of-her-husband.md)